-All three Districts will ensure that adequate funding is available for 2001 monitoring activities.
-Portland District, having decided to continue to use the service of the USGS in 2001, will prepare the necessary MIPRs to secure those services and provide for rental and associated maintenance of the

-USGS's Sutron data collection platforms.
+All three Districts will ensure that adequate funding is available for 2002 monitoring activities.
+Portland District, having decided to continue to use the service of the USGS in 2002, will prepare the necessary MIPRs to secure those services and provide for rental and associated maintenance of the USGS's Sutron data collection platforms.
 Walla Walla District will review their equipment inventory and proceed with the necessary orders for new TDG instruments and DCPs, if applicable.
-Seattle will renew their contractual arrangements as needed for the operation of the Chief Joseph and Libby stations.
+Seattle will renew or develop new contractual arrangements as needed for the operation of the Chief Joseph and Libby stations.